 In addition to basic contact information, you will need to collect specific details for taxes.
-All contractors need to provide a tax ID for their W-9 and 1099 forms.
+For example, in the U.S., contractors need to provide a tax ID for their W-9 and 1099 forms.
 Some will use their Social Security number, and some may use an Employer Identification Number (EIN) if they’re operating as a sole proprietor.

 Provide access to necessary documents, workflow processes, and points of contact within the company.
 The contractor may not report to a manager in the traditional sense, but they will most likely be expected to provide status updates to and seek guidance from specific employees.

-Contractors generally have control over how work gets done, but companies have basic expectations that determine whether that work is satisfactory.
-Establish benchmarks at set times, such as the first two weeks, first month, and first 90 days, and implement a system for tracking the contractor’s work and providing feedback.
+Contractors generally have control over how they work, but companies have basic expectations that determine whether that work is satisfactory.
+Establish benchmarks at set times, such as the first two weeks, first month, and first 90 days, and implement a system for tracking their work and providing feedback.

-You’ll also want to set clear expectations for communication, such as being available by phone, email, or chat platform.
+You’ll also want to set clear expectations for communication, such as being available by phone, email, or a messaging platform.